luhm/recipe_page_main/README.md

 I had only few minutes to work on this project today, so I decided to reorganize my `.css` with another approach based on the [best practices in CSS](https://www.notion.so/luhmestudos/BP-CSS-13f3c005826180018f15dcc9d35d6c7a) that I've studied these past days.

 I also learn how to put a line between paragraphs using `<hr>`.

+<ins>**20/11/2024**

+I worked on the structure of this project, the style of titles, the table and `<p>` tag.
+Now I have to perfect some style details such as numbers on 'Instructions' section.